 Lurking in the Comments Section for Links

-Spam comments is one of the most ubiquitous black hat SEO practices out there.
+Spam comments are one of the most ubiquitous black hat SEO practices out there.
 Take almost any YouTube video or Buzzfeed article (and probably your own comment section) and you will see overly promotional, unrelated links in the comments section.

 Webmasters who practice this type of link building behavior engage in automated spam to leave comments on blogs and social media platforms.
 The problem is, this leads to poor user experience and completely tarnishes your reputation with a potential customer.